- Financial AidFinancial Aid

 During completion of your FAFSA on-line you will be given the opportunity to link to the DRT –

-- Enter your federal PIN number and click Link To IRS.
+- Enter your FSA ID number and click Link To IRS.

-§ You will not be asked to enter your PIN if you entered a PIN to begin your FAFSA.
+§ You will not be asked to enter your FSA ID if you entered a FSA ID to begin your FAFSA.

 - Your FAFSA will be saved and you will be transferred to the IRS Web site.

-- On the IRS Web site, enter the requested information.
+- On the IRS Web site, enter the requested information exactly as it was listed on yor submitted return.

 - If you transfer your IRS tax information, questions that are populated with tax information will be marked with “Transferred from the IRS.”